JeffGiroux/f5_terraform/Azure_Secure_Enclave_Public_DMZ/README.md

 This solution uses an Terraform template to launch a Four NICs deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in Microsoft Azure.
 Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
 This is the standard cloud design where the BIG-IP VE instance is running with Four interfaces: Management , External, To-service, and From-service (where the later two interfaces would be use in experimental with SSL Orchestration)  .

-The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
+The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module and [Application_Security_Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.
-The suggested SKU is F5-BIG-LTM-VE-1G-V16 base SKU plus SSLO and BEST add-on, so we can also enable WAF and SSLO for future developments
+The suggested SKU is F5-BIG-LTM-VE-1G-V16 base SKU, so we can also enable WAF and Telemetry Streaming for future developments

 The one big thing in this Terraform accounted for is composing resources a bit differently to account for dependencies into Immutable/Mutable elements. i.e. stuff you would typically frequently change/mutate, such as traditional config on the BIG-IP.
 Once the template is deployed, there are certain resources (like the network infrastructure) that are fixed while others (like BIG-IP VMs and configurations) can be changed
 Ex.